Fall of Barcelona: Wednesday, 25 January

 Since the morning hours the first Nationalist patrols appeared on Serra de Collserola, hills immediately west of the city; Tagueña urgently had to move the staff of his XV corps from Sant Pere Martir to Sant Adrià de Besòs, north-east of Barcelona.
-His superior and commander of all frontline troops, Modesto, drove from his HQ in Vallvidrera to see Saravia; he met also fellow PCE heavyweights Uribe, Delicado, Mije, and Carrillo.
+His superior and commander of all frontline troops, Modesto, drove from his HQ in Vallvidrera to see Saravia; he also met fellow PCE heavyweights Uribe, Delicado, Mije, and Carrillo.
 When Modesto returned to Saravia few hours later, he found the premises empty; the general had already left for Girona.
 Comorera, Antón and Carrillo kept discussing deployment of particular combat groups, their objectives and possible scenarios, but this had no tangible impact on military developments.
 A last-minute initiative was this of general Asensio, who suggested that command of the city be transferred from the military to the Anarchists; Negrín –contacted over the phone- refused.
-Around mid-day the mayor, Hilari Salvadó i Castell, left the city.
+Around midday the mayor, Hilari Salvadó i Castell, left the city.

 The first cases of looting had already taken place on 23 January, but two days later it was widespread.
 Magazines in the Barcelona harbour, warehouses and large storage deposits came first, then looting started to affect high street shops, cafeterias (all closed by the time), empty institutions or any places where robbers expected to find any valuables.
 The usual booty in the city, which for months was suffering from food shortages and rationing, were foodstuffs: canned meat, chocolate, coffee, flour, oil, vinegar, sugar, beans and others, though people were also seen carrying rolls of textiles, paper, domestic or office machinery and other goods.
 Fights between individuals or groups competing for the same prize were breaking out.
 They ceased only during a bombing raid, as 6 German He-111s and 3 Italian SM-79s again targeted the port facilities.
 A British destroyer, anchored in Barcelona, took aboard the last British citizens and set sail towards Marseille, though the captain intended to return.

 Press staff were among the last to leave the city, and the news agency Fabra closed later during the day.
-La Vanguardia, the only newspaper which appeared on the street this morning, ran a huge headline El Llobregat puede ser el Manzanares de Barcelona, a reference to rebel troops having been defeated at the gates of Madrid in late 1936.
+La Vanguardia, the only newspaper which appeared on the street that morning, ran a huge headline El Llobregat puede ser el Manzanares de Barcelona, a reference to rebel troops having been defeated at the gates of Madrid in late 1936.
 The daily assumed a somewhat nationalist tone when in its sub-header it announced that Spanish troops heroically contain attacks of Italo-fascist divisions.
-Groups of youths from JSU were constructing street barricades in spots indicated by Tagueña.
+Groups of youths from the JSU were constructing street barricades at spots indicated by Tagueña.
 It is not clear when the discharged commander of Barcelona Riquelme left the city.
-During the late evening hours Andre Malraux, Max Aub (who both worked in the local film studio on a documentary movie) and Palmiro Togliatti left the city.
+In the late evening Andre Malraux, Max Aub (who both worked in the local film studio on a documentary movie) and Palmiro Togliatti left the city.
 When night fell, except for Modesto and Tagueña there were no high military commanders in place.